streamingfast/substreams-erc20-balance-changes/README.md

 These types of transfers will result in a BalanceChange message with `change_type` set to `TYPE_1`.

-### Type 2: Storage change is in a different call than the transfer
+### Strategy 2: Storage change is in a different call than the transfer

 In this case, the Transfer but this results in storage changes in different child calls, where often the amount sent will be split to multiple accounts.